-Design is a little subjective, as comfort and ease-of-use of a headphone will depend on each listener's preferences.
+Design is a little subjective, as comfort and ease-of-use of a pair of headphones will depend on each listener's preferences.
 There is no ideal design but high-scoring headphones in this category will feel sturdy and use durable materials.
 They will be comfortable and have an efficient and intuitive control scheme.
 Furthermore, they wouldn't require constant adjustment to maintain a stable fit or be too bulky and cumbersome.
-A hard case to transport the headphones in, is also a plus but not as significant.
+A hard case to transport the headphones is also a plus but not as significant.

 Our design test subjectively evaluates the comfortability, control scheme, stability, build quality and the sturdiness of the provided case or pouch for the headphones below.
 We also measure the volume of space they would occupy in a bag.